-- Segmentation: Breaking down your customers on basis of priority and will always speed up the process.
+- Segmentation: Breaking down your customers on basis of priority will always speed up the process.

-- Training: Invest on building a customer oriented and focused sales team.
+- Training: Invest in building a customer-oriented and focused sales team.

 - Technology: Invest in technological innovations such as queuing systems which will help you measure your queue and operational performance.

 - Go Mobile: Invest in mobile technologies so customers are aware of waiting times before they arrive.